seth-way/flashcards/README.md

 > **[Node.js](https://nodejs.org/en) & [npm](https://www.npmjs.com/) are required to run this app.**<br>
 > _Please ensure you have both installed on your machine before proceeding._

+- _(optional) Fork this project to your own Github account._
+- Clone the repository to your local machine.
+- `cd` into the project folder.
+- Use the `npm install` command to install the project dependencies.
+- Use the `node index.js` command to run the console application.

 ### Preview of App:

 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)